MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inspecting-pages.md

 The following sections describe details about what is shown.

 > [!NOTE]
-> If you do not see all details described below, you might not have the required permissions.
+> If you don't see all details described below, you might not have the required permissions.
 For more information, see [Controlling Access to Page Inspection Details](/dynamics365/business-central/across-inspect-page?#controlling-access-to-page-inspection).

 > [!TIP]
 > To copy the values of a field or entity under one of the tabs to the clip board, select the field or entity and press Ctrl+C.

+### Explore page in Visual Studio Code

+With [!INCLUDE [prod_short](includes/prod_short.md)] 2023 release wave 2, you can explore the code behind the page in Visual Studio Code to troubleshoot any issues.
+To do this, select the **Explore in Visual Studio Code** link, which opens the page in Visual Studio Code, where you can inspect the page object and its source table.
+For more information, see [Troubleshoot in Visual Studio Code directly from the web client](devenv-troubleshoot-vscode-webclient.md).

 ### [Page](#tab/page)